-To add Magento order attributes, please, go to Sales → Manage Order Attributes.
+To add custom Magento 2 attribute to order, please, go to Sales → Manage Order Attributes.

 All created attributes will be displayed on the special grid.
 Click the Add New Order Attribute button to create an attribute or select the existing one to edit it.